amiralies/vim-reason/README.md

 ## Installation

-`vim-reason` can be installed manually or your favourite plugin manager.
+`vim-reason` can be installed manually or with your favourite plugin manager.

 Plugin manager examples: